 You don’t need a console to put the pedal to the metal, with plenty of incredible racing games available to play on your Android mobile device.
-While the screen may be smaller, the thrill of screaming over that finishing line remains very much the same.
-Here are our picks of the top tyre-screechers to play on a smaller screen in 2020.
+And while the screen may be smaller, the thrill of screaming over that finishing line remains very much the same.
+Here are our picks of the top tire-screechers to play on a smaller screen.

 Red Bull’s brand-new racing game for Android and iOS is the best way to experience the thrill of moto racing on the go.
 Using an elegant control system, it’s up to you to navigate your way down courses from across the world, nailing jumps and tricks and unlocking new bikes, gear and recognisable real-life riders as you go.
 Can you unlock your very own prized Red Bull helmet?
 Also, be sure to read our recent feature about how Dirt Bike Unchained was made.